ncbi/ribovore/00README.txt

 10. "LowCoverage": the total coverage of all hits to the best model (summed length of all hits divided by total sequence length) is below threshold.
-By default the threshold is 0.88, but can be changed to <x> with the --tcov <x> option.
+By default the threshold is 0.86, but can be changed to <x> with the --tcov <x> option.
+Additionally, you can set a different threshold for 'short' sequences using the --tshortcov <x1>
+option, which must be used in combination with the --tshortlen <n>
+option which specifies that sequences less than or equal to <n>
+nucleotides will use the coverage threshold <x1> from --tshortcov
+<x1>.
 ONLY CAUSES FAILURE IF THE --covfail OPTION IS ENABLED.

 11. "LowScoreDifference": the score difference between the top two domains is below the 'low'